Home / Home Loans / Mortgage offset accounts…

 |

-A redraw facility is a feature attached to your mortgage account that allows you to withdraw any additional loan repayments you’ve made.
-For example, if you’ve paid an extra $20,000 off the loan on top of your minimum repayments, your lender may allow you to withdraw up to that amount or up to the current loan limit.
+A redraw facility is a home loan feature that allows you to withdraw any additional loan repayments you’ve made.
+For example, if you’ve paid an extra $20,000 off the loan on top of your minimum repayments, your lender may allow you to withdraw up to that amount.

 Any amount withdrawn will subsequently be added to the principal amount owing.
 Making additional payments towards your home loan can be beneficial as it may help you pay off your loan faster and reduce the interest you pay over the life of the loan.

 However, as mentioned, redraw facilities may come with withdrawal fees and stipulated withdrawal limits.
 While this shouldn’t necessarily be a dealbreaker, it does make it crucial to compare your options across the entire market and, if you want a home loan with access to a redraw facility, find one that works for you.

 It all depends on your personal priorities and financial situation.
 An offset account is an everyday bank account that also reduces the interest on your home loan, whereas a redraw facility gives you access to additional money you have previously paid towards your home loan.
-Both can be useful; it’s up to you to decide whether they suit your needs and long-term financial plan.

 Check whether there’s a redraw fee for using your home loan account’s redraw facility, and compare both the interest and comparison rates of any home loan products you’re considering.